-Today it’s commonplace to see in the news that organisations like Dixons Carphone, Adidas and the NHS are the victims of large-scale cyber attacks.
-But, it’s relatively little known that small businesses are also at the same risk of falling victim of cyber attacks.
+Today it’s not uncommon to see in the news that organisations as large and varied as Adidas and the NHS have become victims of large-scale cyber attacks.

-Many people think that the best way to improve security is to simply download anti-virus and firewall programs, assuming that’s good enough to keep the business watertight.
+Many people think that the best way to improve security is simply downloading anti-virus and firewall programs, assuming that’s good enough to keep the business watertight.

 While these steps may be the simplest to implement, they don’t cover the biggest weakness in your security strategy.
 People remain one of the biggest vulnerabilities to security, and one of the challenges that many small businesses will face is how to keep this vulnerability to a minimum.